HelpGiveThanks/HGTconfiguration/README.md

 #####N. Configure top menu-bar icon and links, and footer links (T.O.S and Privacy policy) in the file default.master.tpl located in folder .../themes/nitrogen/views

-1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" to  customize all 8 instances of this link.
+1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" (NOT /YOURforumfolder) to  customize all 9 instances of this TGB link.
-     1. Click the binocluar icon to open the find/replace window.
+     1. Click the binoculars icon to open the find/replace window.
      1. If you don't see this icon, then click the 'Use code editor' button.
 2. Next, experiment with icon size and padding to get best look, while making sure whatever you do matches the look in TGB exactly.